itsToggle/plex_debrid/README.md

   8. enter an api key as your user name
   9. choose option 'y) yes, enter in my own password'
   10. enter 'eeeee' as the password
-  11. You can mount your newly created remote by running the command 'rclone cmount your-remote:history X: --dir-cache-time=10s --vfs-cache-mode=full' (replace 'your-remote' with your remote name, replace X with a drive letter of your choice e.g 'X','Y','Z',...)
+  11. You can mount your newly created remote by running the command 'rclone mount your-remote:history X: --dir-cache-time=10s --vfs-cache-mode=full' (replace 'your-remote' with your remote name, replace X with a drive letter of your choice e.g 'X','Y','Z',...)
   12. You've successfuly created a virtual drive of your debrid service!
   13. You will only be able to watch content from the "history" folder, not the magnet folder.
 (As far as I can tell)